maniche04/manualcanias/docs/finance/fint61/index.rst

 .. image:: fint61_quickpreviewbtn.PNG
 	:align: center
-	:scale: 75%
+	:scale: 85%
 	:alt: FINT61 Quick Preview Button

 Thereafter, clicking on a particular row in the result grid displays the full details of the related finance document in the lower part of the screen.
-This quick preview can be hidden anytime by unchecking the 'Open Doc.
+This quick preview can be disabled anytime by unchecking the 'Open Doc.
 Quick Preview' checkbox.